schnatterer/songbirdDbApi4j/README.md

         <version>1.0</version>
     </dependency>

-See the [wiki](https://github.com/schnatterer/songbirdDbApi4j/wiki) for details on how to use the API.
+See the [wiki](https://github.com/schnatterer/songbirdDbApi4j/wiki) for details on how to use the API or see the  [songbirdDbTools](https://github.com/schnatterer/songbirdDbTools) that makes use of this API.

 ## History
 ###Version 1.0